 Windy Gap Firming Project

-Platte River is one of 12 entities participating in the Windy Gap Firming Project, which will construct a dedicated reservoir to store Windy Gap water using existing water rights.
+Platte River is one of 12 entities participating in the Windy Gap Firming Project, which entails construction of a dedicated reservoir to store Windy Gap water using existing water rights.
 The Windy Gap Firming Project (Chimney Hollow Reservoir) is needed to support long-term reliable delivery of Platte River’s Windy Gap water.

-As currently configured, the Windy Gap project is unable to pump from its source on the Colorado River during wet periods due to the lack of dedicated storage capacity as well as during dry periods due to the lack of available supply.
-The Windy Gap Firming Project will provide Platte River with a reliable water supply by allowing pumping and storage during wet periods and a reserve to draw upon during dry periods.
+As currently configured, the Windy Gap project is unable to pump from its source on the Colorado River during wet periods due to the lack of dedicated storage capacity as well as during dry periods due to the lack of available water supply.
+The Windy Gap Firming Project will provide Platte River and all project participants with a reliable water supply by allowing pumping and storage during wet periods and a reserve to draw upon during dry periods.
+As northern Colorado faces projected water shortfalls in the coming decades, this collaborative project will help ensure water supplies are available to help meet the needs of the region, Platte River and Platte River’s owner communities.

 The permitting process of the project has concluded, and all state and federal permits have been issued.
-The design phase will be completed by early 2019, and construction is anticipated to begin in late 2019.
-Current projections indicate that the project will be completed with filling to begin by 2023 or 2024.
+In 2019, the design phase was completed, and a general contractor was selected.
+Mitigation and pre-construction activities are on-going and will continue until construction commences.
+Current projections indicate that the project will begin construction in late 2020, will last approximately four years and will begin by 2024 or 2025.

 For more detailed information, visit Northern Water's website